John Cruys: The Verdon inheritance

 In 1386 the King's Escheator was ordered to convey to Cruys and his wife Matilda Verdon the lands of Clonmore (now Togher) and Mansfieldtown in County Louth.
 Matilda, whom he married before 1375, was the daughter and co-heiress with her sister Anna, wife of John Bellew of Bellewstown, of Sir Thomas Verdon of Clonmore (died 1375), head of the dominant Anglo-Norman family in County Louth and his wife Joan Hartort.
 Matilda's first husband was Peter Howth.
 Her father was a grand-nephew of Theobald de Verdun, 2nd Baron Verdun (died 1316).
-Matilda's recovery of Clonmore was the result of a determined and lengthy legal struggle against her male cousins, whom her father had tried to make his heirs, ignoring the right of his daughters to inherit his lands.
+Matilda's recovery of Clonmore was the result of a determined and lengthy legal struggle against her male cousins, whom her father had tried to make his heirs, ignoring the clear right of his daughters to inherit his lands.

 Later career

 In 1389 Cruys was serving as a justice in eyre again.
-In the same year he and Robert Eure ordered to inquire into possible breaches of a Parliamentary ordinance forbidding the purchase by English merchants of Irish falcons, which evidently fetched high prices in English markets.
+In the same year he and Robert Eure were ordered to inquire into possible breaches of a Parliamentary ordinance forbidding the purchase by English merchants of Irish falcons, which evidently fetched high prices in the English markets.
 In 1394 he was summoned to the Great Council of Ireland.
-In 1395 he was paid £20 for supplying men and weapons for the English wars against the Irish of Wicklow, Westmeath and other parts of Ireland.
+In 1395 he was paid £20 for supplying men and weapons for the English wars against the Irish of County Wicklow, County Westmeath and other parts of Ireland.
 He was knighted before 1399.
 In 1404 he was one of five Commissioners charged with summoning the magnates and commons of Dublin as the need required (presumably in case of a raid by the O'Toole and O'Byrne clans).